Manage Microsoft Sentinel workspaces at scale

 If all workspaces are created in customer tenants, the Microsoft.SecurityInsights & Microsoft.OperationalInsights resource providers must also be registered on a subscription in the managing tenant.

 An alternate deployment model is to create one Microsoft Sentinel workspace in the managing tenant.
 In this model, Azure Lighthouse enables log collection from data sources across managed tenants.
 However, there are some data sources that can't be connected across tenants, such as Microsoft Defender for Cloud.
 Because of this limitation, this model is not suitable for many service provider scenarios.

 Granular Azure role-based access control (Azure RBAC)

 Each customer subscription that an MSSP will manage must be onboarded to Azure Lighthouse.
-This allows designated users in the managing tenant to access and perform management operations on Azure Sentinel workspaces deployed in customer tenants.
+This allows designated users in the managing tenant to access and perform management operations on Microsoft Sentinel workspaces deployed in customer tenants.

 View and manage incidents across workspaces